What is the LIFE-BTK PK Sub-Study? | Abbott

 The amount of everolimus on Esprit™ BTK is being studied to understand how the drug is processed by the body when several of the Esprit™ BTK scaffolds are placed in the leg.
 Similar to its use with heart stents, only a small amount of drug is released from the scaffold.
 It is expected that the amount will become less and less over time and will no longer be present in the body within 30 to 60 days after a patient receives the device.

-• Patients who participate in the LIFE-BTK PK SUB-STUDY will have their blood drawn at multiple time points to measure the amount of drug that is present in their body
+• Patients who are enrolled in the LIFE-BTK PK SUB-STUDY will have their blood drawn at multiple time points to measure the amount of drug that is present in their body

 • Most of the blood draws will take place within the first week after implantation to measure when the maximum dose of drug is reached and how quickly it is removed from the body.